kimtth/awesome-azure-openai-llm/README.md

-`updated: 08/04/2023`
+`updated: 08/07/2023`

 # Azure OpenAI + LLM (Large language model)

-This repository contains references to open-source models similar to ChatGPT, as well as Langchain and prompt engineering libraries.
-It also includes related samples and research on Langchain, Vector Search (including feasibility checks on Elasticsearch, Azure Cognitive Search, Azure Cosmos DB), and more.
+This repository contains references to LLM, as well as prompt engineering libraries, focused on Azure-related libraries.

-> Not being able to keep up with and test every recent update, sometimes I simply copied them into this repository for later review. `some code might be outdated.`
+> Disclaimer: Not being able to keep up with and test every recent update, sometimes I simply copied them into this repository for later review.
+Please be aware that `some code might be outdated.`

-> `Rule: Brief each item on one or a few lines as much as possible.`
+> `Writing Rule: Brief each item on one or a few lines as much as possible.`

 ## What's the difference between Azure OpenAI and OpenAI?